-Things is the industry, the quality things, the economic moat that makes differences.
+The things are the quality, the economic moat that makes differences.

-Company with a strong economic moat has more predictability – Apple has intangible assets as economic moat so it can cast higher prices for their devices, something that other vendors can’t replicate.
-Amazon, Facebook, Google, enjoy network effects, the more people join to use their product, the stronger they are – Like Apple, this is difficult be replicated.
+A company with a strong economic moat has more predictability – Apple has intangible assets as an economic moat, so it can cast higher prices for their devices, something that other vendors can’t replicate.
+Amazon, Facebook, Google, enjoy network effects, the more people join to use their product, the stronger they are – Like Apple, this is difficult to be replicated.

 Quality things, the economic moat give us predictability of the quantity, the number.

 The rest is up to you – whether you use P/E multiple, DCF, you name it.

 Practically, here is the guide.

 - The first thing to do is understand the business model.
 You can’t value something if you don’t know how it makes money.
 Try to identify the segment contribution to earning and revenue.
 Make an analysis, do this business model is prone to competition?
 In investingdeck.com we make several examples of business models, you can refer to here.

 - Once you understand the business model – how the company operates and makes money, usually you will get an insight into its competitive advantage or economic moat.
 How unique the product?
 How its position in the market?
 Simply said, an economic moat is something that prevents the company’s market share from taken by the competitor or any other parties.
 If you don’t know how to perform it, try threat analysis in SWOT analysis – it is simple but will help a lot, as we did here for Visa.

 - Analyze the management.
 Does the Board of Directors creating value for shareholders or destroy it?
 For a more complete guide, you could refer to here.